November 10, 2021

 The taking of Castel Sant'Angelo

-The death of Sisto IV posed a problem for Girolamo Riario because, you see, he had this natural talent of making everybody hate him.
-So there were a great many people waiting for the right moment to get rid of him, like in a definitive manner.
-I'm not even sure that Lorenzo de' Medici was the angriest at the guy!
+The death of Sisto IV posed a problem for Girolamo Riario because, you see, he had this natural talent of making everybody despise him, so there were a great many people waiting for the right moment to get rid of him in a definitive fashion.
+Probably Lorenzo de' Medici wasn't even the angriest at the guy!

 Little known fact, but when a Pope dies, Rome becomes the set of a Purge movie.
 Thefts, revenge killings, orgies, cats and dogs living together.
-I guess they figure it's the only time when God is not watching.
+Maybe they figure it's the only time when God is not watching.

 You could say that there was a certain pressure on the clergy to poop out a new Pope asap.

-Given the chaos, the moment was ripe for Girolamo to be brutally murdered several times.
-With her husband panicking under a bed, Caterina realized she had to step up and get in the game.
+Given the chaos, the moment was ripe for Girolamo to be brutally murdered several consecutive times.
+With her husband panicking under a sofa, Caterina realized she had to step up and get in the game.

 Caterina rode her horse to Castel Sant'Angelo, the bastion that overlooked the city, and convinced the guards to let her in.